 Stay alert and use your brain when you ride.
 You must be constantly thinking and aware of what’s going on around you.

-7. The RIGHT attitude
+7. THE RIGHT ATTITUDE

 Be a predictable rider.
 Don’t keep other bicyclists and motorists guessing about what your next move will be.
 A predictable rider is a safe rider.

-8. The RIGHT attention.
+8. THE RIGHT ATTENTION

 Give the right-of-way to emergency vehicles.
 Pull to the right and stop if you hear a siren.

-It is sometimes necessary for the Icon LASIK TOUR OF THE MOON to take unpaved stretches of road in order to avoid busy highways.
-Take extra care on unpaved roads, watching for loose gravel, rocks, soft spots, holes and ruts.
+It is sometimes necessary for Tour of the Moon to take unpaved stretches of road in order to avoid busy highways.
+Take extra care on unpaved roads, watch for loose gravel, rocks, soft spots, holes and ruts.

 Avoid wide cracks in the pavement.
 Narrow bicycle tires can easily get caught in wide cracks.
 Be especially careful on roadways paved with concrete.
 Center cracks on concrete roads are dangerous.

-9. The RIGHT condition
+9. THE RIGHT CONDITION